goreleaser/goreleaser/www/docs/ci/actions.md

 The following [permissions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) are required by GoReleaser:

- - `content: write` if you wish to
+ - `contents: write` if you wish to
     - [upload archives as GitHub Releases](/customization/release/), or
     - publish to [Homebrew](/customization/homebrew/), or [Scoop](/customization/scoop/) (assuming it's part of the same repository)
- - or just `content: read` if you don't need any of the above
+ - or just `contents: read` if you don't need any of the above
  - `packages: write` if you [push Docker images](/customization/docker/) to GitHub
  - `issues: write` if you use [milestone closing capability](/customization/milestone/)